JonasESmith/Console-Fun/README.md

 # Console-Snake
-I made this project 5/4/2017 but did not use Github at the time :) It is just a simple console game.
+<p> I made this project 5/4/2017 but did not use Github at the time!
+I also did not make windows apps yet and was only used to making console applications :) </p>
+<p> All the applications in this solution are just me having some fun with console coloring, my favorite projects are wave2, and growth.  </p>